 Use individual dry erase boards to have students solve quiz problems.
 You can make a class set of these very inexpensively by purchasing a piece of shower board or tile board at your local home improvement store and having them cut it into 30 one foot by one foot squares.
 Give one board to each student and have them show their work for each quiz question, and write the letter of the answer they choose.
 Instruct students to hold the boards up for you to check and address any misconceptions.

-Filed as: Adding and Subtracting Tens, Adding with Regrouping, Addition and Subtraction, Area, Arrays, Basic Parts of a Whole, Basic Probability, Basic Subtraction, Calendar and Dates, Centimeters, Meters, Kilometers, Combinations, Comparing Numbers, Congruent and Similar Shapes, Counting Coins, Cups, Pints, Quarts, Gallons, Data, Dividing with Remainders, Dollars and Cents, Doubles, Equivalent Coins, Equivalent Fractions, Even and Odd, Fractions, Geometry, Grams and Kilograms, Inches and Feet, K-3, Line Graphs, Making Change Under a Dollar, Making Equal Groups, Making Ten, Math, Measurement, Mixed Numbers, Money, More Fractions, Multiplication and Division, Multiplying by 0 or 1, Number Sense, One Hundred, Ounces, Pounds, and Tons, Parts of a Clock, Patterns, Perimeter, Pictographs, Place Value, Plane Shapes, Points, Lines, Segments, Rays, Probability, Repeated Addition, Repeated Subtraction, Rounding, Slides, Turns, and Flips, Solid Shapes, Subtracting With Regrouping, Subtracting Without Regrouping, Time, Time to the Hour, Time to the Minute, Time to the Quarter and Half Hour
+Filed as: Adding and Subtracting Tens, Adding with Regrouping, Addition and Subtraction, Area, Arrays, Basic Adding, Basic Parts of a Whole, Basic Probability, Basic Subtraction, Calendar and Dates, Centimeters, Meters, Kilometers, Combinations, Comparing Numbers, Congruent and Similar Shapes, Counting Coins, Counting On, Cups, Pints, Quarts, Gallons, Data, Dividing with Remainders, Dollars and Cents, Doubles, Elapsed Time, Equivalent Coins, Equivalent Fractions, Even and Odd, Fractions, Geometry, Grams and Kilograms, Inches and Feet, K-3, Line Graphs, Making Change Under a Dollar, Making Equal Groups, Making Ten, Math, Measurement, Mixed Numbers, Money, More Fractions, Multiplication and Division, Multiplying by 0 or 1, Number Sense, One Hundred, Ounces, Pounds, and Tons, Parts of a Clock, Patterns, Perimeter, Pictographs, Place Value, Plane Shapes, Points, Lines, Segments, Rays, Probability, Repeated Addition, Repeated Subtraction, Rounding, Slides, Turns, and Flips, Solid Shapes, Subtracting With Regrouping, Subtracting Without Regrouping, Tally Charts and Bar Graphs, Temperature, Time, Time to the Hour, Time to the Minute, Time to the Quarter and Half Hour